 The methodology used for ESG selectivity is the following: the weighted average ESG score of the Sub-Fund has to be significantly higher (i.e. better) than the average ESG score of its initial investment universe.
-This implies that the weighted average ESG score of the Sub-Fund may in no case be lower than the average ESG score of the initial investment universe after elimination of the 20% worst companies.
+This implies that the weighted average ESG score of the Sub-Fund may in no case be lower than the average ESG score of the initial investment universe after elimination of the 30% worst companies in market capitalization weight.

 The weight of issuers analysed and scored on ESG criteria with the ELEVA methodology must be higher than 90% of the invested pocket (i.e. excluding cash and cash equivalent).
+The 10% tolerance

-The 10% tolerance (companies/assets with no ESG score done internally) will be, but not exclusively, used for, among others, IPOs.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. (companies/assets with no ESG score done internally) will be, but not exclusively, used for, among others, IPOs.
 Index FDIs, UCITS and Other UCIs are excluded from the calculation perimeter.